 Hooker Falls is the fourth waterfall on the Little River and is only about 12-feet high.
 At the bottom of the falls, you can hang out on the rocks or take a dip in the huge pool.

 Hooker Falls is also deemed as the only safe spot at DuPont for swimming because there is no current.
 Of course, please read all of the posted signs in case this changes and always exert caution.

 You can type 'Hooker Falls Access Area' into navigation.
 Located in Brevard, from Asheville, you'll take I-26 East to Exit 40.
 There are a series of twists and turns that will take you down 280 to U.S. 64.

-Another one of my favorite waterfalls near Asheville, NC, don’t miss Bridal Veil Falls, especially for a picnic.
-Like Triple Falls, this is another filming location for The Hunger Games.
+Like Triple Falls, Bridal Veil Falls is another filming location for The Hunger Games.
 They also filmed part of Last of the Mohicans here.

 While Dupont State Recreational Forest is a popular destination for both tourists and locals, Bridal Veil Falls is usually slightly less crowded.

 Moore Cove Falls is one of the best waterfalls near Asheville for families.
 You can head to Looking Glass Falls first.